Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

     - The UTXO inputs they want to add to the transaction.
     - The outputs they want to add to the transaction.

 - The wallet will compile an unsigned transaction from the ack messages.
-It will then broadcast the unsigned tx to the participants.
+It will then send a copy of the unsigned tx to the participants.

 - Each participant will check their part of the transaction.
 If acceptible, they will sign and send back the partially-signed transaction.